 - Breeze Up horses ran more often

-There is little evidence that the criticisms leveled at Breeze Ups are justified, with both types of sale offering opportunities to buyers.
+There is little evidence that the criticisms levelled at Breeze Ups are justified, with both types of sale offering opportunities to buyers.